 Step 5.
 Create a VNC server system startup script.

-One more time, let’s stop the VNC server so we can change configuration files:
+One more time, let’s stop the VNC server so we can change the configuration files:

 vncserver -kill :1